 Bow Bridge, the elegant cast iron bridge and the largest bridge in Central Park, featured in the Doctor Who episode The Angels Take Manhattan(pictured).
 The bridge has also made appearances in Glee, Spiderman 3, Made of Honor, The World of Henry Orient and When in Rome.

-Where: Centred opposite W 72nd and W 73rd street, a short walk from Bethesda Fountain.
+Where: Centered opposite W 72nd and W 73rd street, a short walk from Bethesda Fountain.